mconbere/mconbere.github.com/index.markdown

 * [Pants!
 No Pants!
 Naked!](pantsnopantsnaked/index.html) A game similar to Rock Paper Scissors.
 But more fun.

+* [The Baseball Design Pattern](http://morgan.conbere.org/baseball-design/) There is one rule: You may not return.
+You may only catch and throw.
+A fun twist on writing C++ and Java code.
+See the repository for examples and user testimonials.

 Little Bits of Writing
 ======================